Wikinaut/agrep/README.md

 <img src="https://raw.github.com/Wikinaut/agrep/master/resources/agrep.gif">

+# This project is unmaintained since many years.
+The source code is kept for historical and archive reasons.
+Use at your own risk, do not use in production environments.

 AGREP - an approximate GREP.

 Fast searching files for a string or regular expression, with approximate matching capabilities and user-definable records.